sstshenshutao/oson/README.md

 Abstract
 --------

-__oson__ is a micro-language to describe the schema of JSON.
+__oson__ is a micro-language to describe the schema of JSON, sub-language of UMF.
 It allows you to write down the JSON and the schema of JSON inside only one file(with annotation). oson is a subset of JSON-Schema, so it can be compiled to JSON-schema, it is inspired by "orderly" and annotation.
 A commonJS compiler can be found here: [oson.js](https://github.com/sstshenshutao/oson.js)

 A subset of JSONSchema